Fair Pay for California Child Care Providers

 Will providers get paid 100% of the cost of care?

-This depends on negotiations that begin in the fall of 2024 and how much California puts in the State Budget to fund this new pay for providers.
-The State has committed to paying providers based on the cost of care, but they have not committed to paying providers 100% of the cost of care.
+- The state has committed to paying providers based on the cost of care, but they have not committed to paying providers 100% of the cost of care.

-Is there a timeline for when California will pay 100% of the cost of care?
+Is there a timeline for when California will pay based on the cost of care?

 Joining the Fight for Fair Pay